mashallahnaveed/portswigger-sqli-labs/Lab-02-login-bypass/README.md

 - Use parameterized (prepared) SQL statements.
 - Validate and sanitize user input.
 - Never concatenate user input directly into SQL queries.
-- Apply least-privilege access to database accounts.
+- Apply the principle of least privilege to database accounts.

+---

+## What I Learned

+- How SQL Injection can bypass authentication.
+- How SQL comments (`--`) change the execution of a query.
+- Why using prepared statements is important for preventing SQL Injection.
+- How a small input validation mistake can lead to a serious security vulnerability.

 ---